 Rickover’s Nuclear Navy record for reactor safety was amazing.
 However, submarine or nuclear surface ship industrial safety was pretty average.
 Thus, the same excellence emphasis was not applied to everything.

 Why?
 Because being great requires focus.
-If your focus becomes too broad, you lose your focus and performance slips.
+If your focus becomes too broad, you lose your focus and your performance slips.
 Thus, you can talk about high-reliability organizations like they are great at everything, but they probably aren’t.
-They probably focus their attention to become great.
+They probably focus their attention on one aspect of performance to become great.

 3. The high COST for exceptional excellence.